dimitri-nicolo/calico/v2.1/introduction/index.md

 compliance, connectivity must be established and secured in a highly dynamic environment that includes microservices, containers, and virtual machines.

-{{site.prodname}} provides secure application connectivity across multi-cloud and legacy environments, with the enterprise control and compliance capabilities required for mission-critical deployments.
+{{site.tseeprodname}} provides secure application connectivity across multi-cloud and legacy environments, with the enterprise control and compliance capabilities required for mission-critical deployments.

-Designed from the ground up as cloud-native software, {{site.prodname}} builds on leading open source projects like [Calico](https://docs.projectcalico.org/).
+Designed from the ground up as cloud-native software, {{site.tseeprodname}} builds on leading open source projects like [Calico](https://docs.projectcalico.org/).
 It connects and secures container, virtual machine, and bare metal host workloads in public cloud and private data centers.